You are here

 - no capital duties, stamp duties or taxes on net value;

-- a tax exemption of up to 95% on received dividends;
+- a full tax exemption on received dividends;

 - an exemption on withholding taxes for dividends paid to qualifying parent companies in treaty jurisdictions;